Master of Arts in Education

 Master of Arts in Education, option in Curriculum and Instruction

 The 30-unit Master of Arts degree in Education with an option in Curriculum and Instruction is designed for teachers and other professionals who desire advanced study in curriculum, instruction, educational psychology, research design, and educational statistics.
-Although a majority of Curriculum and Instruction students are teachers, a teaching credential is not a requirement for admission.
-Please see https://bit.ly/MAEd-CI_2022Orientation to learn more!
+Although a majority of our students are teachers, a teaching credential is not a requirement for admission.
+Our core courses typically meet once a week (4 p.m.-6:50 p.m. or 7 p.m.-9:50 p.m.), and the majority of our courses have at least one online section (synchronous via Zoom or asynchronous).
+Please see https://bit.ly/MAEd-CI_Orientation2023 to learn more about our program and a few of our graduates!

 Our Graduates' Careers Include the Following: